SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-04-30-configuring-unity3d-to-use-the-new-lightweight-visual-studio-code-editor.markdown

 # Getting Intellisense working

-> **\*\*Update With Unity 5, .csproj files are no longer generated by default.&nbsp; As [Shahed Chowdhuri](https://www.facebook.com/shahedC3000?fref=ufi) points out though, you can force this by using the “Assets -\> Sync MonoDevelop” command in the editor menu**
+> **\*\*Update With Unity 5, .csproj files are no longer generated by default.
+As [Shahed Chowdhuri](https://www.facebook.com/shahedC3000?fref=ufi) points out though, you can force this by using the “Assets -\> Sync MonoDevelop” command in the editor menu**

 After some further investigation, I did find a way to get Intellisense working with Unity projects, however it’s not as automatic as we’d like, mainly due to limitations in Unity for passing arguments to external applications.

-VS Code has the capability to detect what libraries a solution is using from the folder VS code is opened from (although it cannot actually open .SLN/Solution files), however it has to be &nbsp;told which folder it needs to open, not just the folder the file where the file is located. &nbsp;Sadly this needs to be selected manually as Unity can only pass the File and/or Line number.
+VS Code has the capability to detect what libraries a solution is using from the folder VS code is opened from (although it cannot actually open .SLN/Solution files), however it has to be  told which folder it needs to open, not just the folder the file where the file is located.
+Sadly this needs to be selected manually as Unity can only pass the File and/or Line number.

 **\*Update**
-**For Unity 5, the .csproj and .sln project files VSCode needs for intellisense are not generated automatically anymore.&nbsp; To rectify this use the “Assets -\> Sync MonoDevelop” command in the Editor menu.**
+**For Unity 5, the .csproj and .sln project files VSCode needs for intellisense are not generated automatically anymore.
+To rectify this use the “Assets -\> Sync MonoDevelop” command in the Editor menu.**

 So, when you open a script in Unity (which if you have configured the launcher above) it will open VS Code with the selected file in focus, as shown here:

 [![VSCodeFile](/Images/wordpress/2015/04/VSCodeFile.png)](/Images/wordpress/2015/04/VSCodeFile.png)

-&nbsp;

 > If you don’t see the Folder section, just click on the **Folder** icon in the top left hand corner of the window.

-Using VS code like this, makes it operate like any other Text editor with syntax highlighting (with a few extra bells and whistles). &nbsp;To get intellisense working, we need to open the base folder where the solution that Unity creates is located.
+Using VS code like this, makes it operate like any other Text editor with syntax highlighting (with a few extra bells and whistles).
+To get intellisense working, we need to open the base folder where the solution that Unity creates is located.

 To open the folder you can:

 - Click on the “Open Folder” button (as shown above)
 - Click on “File -\> Open Folder” in the menu

-You will then be prompted for the Folder location (which seems to default to your documents folder, not the current one :S), change this to select you base Unity folder when your project is located (The same one you open your Unity project from). &nbsp;Once open, your window should update and show something like this:
+You will then be prompted for the Folder location (which seems to default to your documents folder, not the current one :S), change this to select you base Unity folder when your project is located (The same one you open your Unity project from).
+Once open, your window should update and show something like this:

 [![VSCodeFolder](/Images/wordpress/2015/04/VSCodeFolder.png)](/Images/wordpress/2015/04/VSCodeFolder.png)